doncandela/mgah/mgah.md

     In both cases this was fixed this by following the instructions above to generate a new key (including the `chmod 600 ... command`).

-- **Logging in with Unity OnDemand.**  The **Shell, >_Unity Shell Access** menu item of [**Unity OnDemand**](https://ood.unity.rc.umass.edu/pun/sys/dashboard) opens a login shell (in a browser window, not a terminal) without using ssh (Unity OnDemand is accessed with `netid` and `pw`).
+- **Logging in with Unity OnDemand.**  The **Shell, >_Unity Shell Access** menu item of [**Unity OnDemand**](https://ood.unity.rc.umass.edu/pun/sys/dashboard) opens a login shell (in a browser window, not a terminal) without using SSH (Unity OnDemand is accessed with `netid` and `pw`).
 This is reasonably convenient for all platforms and also allows logging into Unity from Windows without setting up ssh keys and without software beyond a browser.
 But there seem to be some limitations on what can be done from this browser-window shell.

 #### Storage<a id="unity-storage"></a>